APIs, concepts, guides, and more

 {

-// Prepare the controller and axes as defined in SampleAppsHelper.h
+// Prepare the controller as defined in SampleAppsHelper.h depending on the configuration

 /* SAMPLE APP BODY */